-6 Although the focus of this value is on Canada's Indigenous Peoples, this approach could also be used for other historically, persistently, and systemically marginalized groups (e.g. BIPOC persons, peoples, and communities, LGBT2SQ+ persons and communities)
+6 Although the focus of this value is on Indigenous Peoples in Canada, this approach could also be used for other historically, persistently, and systemically marginalized groups (e.g., BIPOC persons, peoples, and communities and LGBT2SQ+ persons and communities).

-7 Extensive guidance can be found in the CPA report prepared by the Task Force on Responding to the Truth and Reconciliation Commission of Canada's Report include, but are not limited to: the CPA Accreditation Panel, the CPA Board of Directors, training programs, regulatory bodies, host institutions, faculty, students/residents, and the communities that we serve.
+Respect is also key in advancing training excellence within the Canadian psychological community.
+Respect involves promoting a culture of cooperation between stakeholders, which include, but are not limited to, the CPA Accreditation Panel, the CPA's Board of Directors, training programs, regulatory bodies, host institutions, faculty, students/residents, and the communities that we serve.